 The Generation HC Program (Gen HC) engages, celebrates, and supports first-generation Honors College students throughout their first year at college.
 Being a first-generation (first-gen) student, the first in their families to go to college, is an exceptional accomplishment and a testament to their academic strength, grit, and determination.

-From the opportunity to move into the Honors College before the rest of the first-year class, to access to a yearlong Gen HC Mentor, specific Gen HC programming, a tailored Byrne Seminar, and more, first-gen Honors College students—known as Gen HC Fellows—get the support they need to help transition to college and succeed.
+From the opportunity to move into the Honors College before the rest of the first-year class, to access to a yearlong Gen HC Mentor, specific Gen HC programming, tailored student success workshops, and more, first-gen Honors College students—known as Gen HC Fellows—get the support they need to help transition to college and succeed.

 Gen HC Fellows